Article written by CEO of Ecomantra, Mahrukh Bulsara

 For a detailed insight in going green at your lodges, read my article How to transform your lodge into an Eco Lodge on Linkedin Page .

-B. And if you are an Experiential Tour Operator, you can begin by adopting some initiatives.
+B. How to Add Eco to Experiential Travel – And if you are an Experiential Tour Operator, you can begin by adopting some initiatives.

 1) Set eco-friendly guidelines, beginning from your chosen mode of transport to managing waste throughout the tour and reducing the use of non-bio degradable disposables.
 From cleaning up trekking trails to incorporating silent sharing nature activities, practice ways to increase a sense of wonder for nature on your trips.